Startup Secrets Sandbox

 1 Latent Aspirational - New products for yet to be recognized needs (eg the iPad when first introduced) 2 Blatant Aspirational - Luxury goods (Luxury Fashion, Cars, Boats) 3 Blatant Critical - Healthcare, Accounting products 4 Latent Critical - Risk management and insurance products

-Many consumer products start in the bottom left, but can make their way up toward the top left as they become fashionable and may even get to being “status” symbols.
-There are all sorts of ways this can be achieved, from great design and branding, to capturing “trendy” waves or recruiting brand ambassadors, famous people who endorse your product.
+Many consumer products start in the bottom left, (quadrant 1) but can make their way up toward the top left (quadrant 3) as they become fashionable and may even get to being “status” symbols.
+There are all sorts of ways this can be achieved, from great design and branding, to capturing “trendy” waves.
+Recruit influencers, brand ambassadors, or even famous people who endorse your product.
+Have them tell their stories using your products and services.

 These products moved from latent to critical as the rise of networking and the internet made it obvious how quickly things like viruses, data breaches and identity theft could wreak havoc.